creativepolymath/MechanizedTechBlog/_posts/2024-11-06-mechtech-intro.md

 ![Data Graphic Header 4](https://creativepolymath.github.io/MechanizedTechBlog/assets/img/blog/data-header4.jpg "The Data Path - Dall-E")

-# Get Ready to Unleash Your Inner Mechanic
+# Get Ready to Unleash Your Inner Automaton

 As we embark on this journey together, we ask: what problems will you solve?
 What innovations will you create?
 How will you leverage 3D printing, electronics, and generative AI to make a lasting impact?